jasontread/s3-sync2/README.md

 step is required when synchronizing from `<LocalPath>` to `<S3Uri>`.
-To do so, [S3's read-after-write consistency model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) is leveraged in conjunction with an object `PUT` operation where the object contains a unique identifier for the node acquiring the lock.
+To do so, [S3's read-after-write consistency model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) is leveraged in conjunction with an object `PUT` operation where the object contains a unique identifier for the node acquiring the lock. **This script has not been tested nor is it recommended for high IO/concurrency distributed environments**.

 `--dfs-lock-timeout | -t` the maximum time (secs) permitted for a distributed lock by another node before it is considered to be stale and force released.